 Ethical issues often crop up in the science field.
-The following resources are useful for educators: Ethics and the curriculum, Teaching ethics, Frameworks for ethical analysis and the activity Ethics thinking toolkit.
+The following resources are useful for educators: Teaching ethics, Frameworks for ethical analysis, Ethical thinking in science and the activity Ethics thinking toolkit.

 The Ahi Pepe MothNet project received funding through Otago Science into Action – the Otago pilot of the Participatory Science Platform (PSP), which is part of the Curious Minds initiative and funded by the Ministry of Business, Innovation and Employment.
 The PSP is currently being implemented as a pilot in three areas: South Auckland, Taranaki and Otago.